IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

     class MyVehicle: ParentVehicle {
         class AcreIntercoms {
             class Intercom_1 {                             // Each entry defines a network
-                name = "intercom_1";                       // This is a unique identifier for the network displayName = "Crew intercom";             // Name of the intercom network displayed to the players
+                displayName = "Crew intercom";             // Name of the intercom network displayed to the players
                 // Seats with stations configured that have intercom acces.
 In this case, units in commander, driver, gunner and turret (excluding FFV) have access to this intercom
                 // If left empty it has the same effect